co-cart/co-cart/README.md

 > ⚠️ It's important that you run the first command correctly as is otherwise it ruins the rest of the process and you will have to start again.

 ```
-composer install --no-autoloader
 npm install
+composer install
 composer install-cocart
-composer ready-build
 ```

+At this point you are now ready to begin developing and testing.

 Now you will have another folder `cocart` within your plugins folder.
 This makes CoCart package ready.
 You will then be able to activate it from your `WordPress Dashboard > Plugins`.

-If you have made changes to the core of CoCart and want to test those changes locally, simply run `composer ready-build` and CoCart will be packaged together for you again.
+If you have contributed changes to any part of CoCart, make sure that you have kept a backup copy before running any composer command and if you want to test those changes locally, simply run `composer prep-test-build` and CoCart will be packaged together for you again.

 ## Updating CoCart Packages

 As CoCart is now built modular, to keep up to date with all the development changes in all the default set modules you will need to pull them from their individual repositories.

 ```
-composer update --no-autoloader
+composer update
 composer update-cocart
-composer ready-build
 ```

 This will pull the `master` branch of each package which is the development branch unless a tag is specified instead.